reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 Our simple test workflow in make
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How would our simple test workflow look written in make?
-Let us have a look at the complete ``makefile`` and then discuss it.
+Let us have a look at the complete ``Makefile`` and then discuss it.

 .. code-block:: bash